GxOSS/gxBuild/README.md

 ## Testing

 Any testing is greatly appreciated, as I don't have the funds for every platform.

+✓ = Tested Working
+- = Builds correctly
+× = Does not built correctly

 | Platform | Retail Single | Retail Split | ArgonData | AudClamp | RJTAG | Glitch1 | Glitch2 | Glitch3 | Glitch2.3 | XDKBuild | RGBuild |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |